kristopolous/music-explorer/readme.md

     $ grep -l mforsleep rohsrecords/*/domain | cut -d '/' -f 1,2

-After a mature crawl and some cron-job work, this is my current tree as of Nov 11, 2023, about 4 years into the project: [https://9ol.es/tmp/tree.html](https://9ol.es/tmp/tree.html) (warning: 455,914 lines and 22.6MB of html)
+After a mature crawl and some cron-job work, this is my current tree as of Apr 2024, 4 years into the project: [https://9ol.es/tmp/tree.html](https://9ol.es/tmp/tree.html) (warning: 490,000 lines and 25MB of html)

 #### But wait, there's more!